auth0/docs/articles/custom-domains/self-managed-certificates.md

   | Forward Cookies | Select **All** |
   | Query String Forwarding and Caching | Select **Forward all, cache based on all** |

-4. After you've created the reverse proxy settings on your service, add a new CNAME record in the Auth0 Dashboard to your DNS for your custom domain pointing to the service (such as Cloudfront) domain name for your distribution.
-You can usually find this by looking for the **Distribution ID**.
+4. After you've created the reverse proxy settings on your service, go to [Dashboard > Tenant Settings](${manage_url}/#/tenant) **Custom Domains** tab, add a new CNAME record to your DNS for your custom domain pointing to the service (such as Cloudfront) domain name for your distribution.
+You can usually find this by looking for the **Distribution ID** on your reverse proxy server configuration.

   ::: warning
   Once added, the CNAME record must be present at all times to avoid issues during certificate renewal.